jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/4_Novelty.typ

 // @chap_T_B_D
 this work examines the applicability of existing standards from various sectors, including aerospace and automotive, to #gl_("swith") for future certification processes.
 It clearly outlines the associated challenges and uncertainties, acknowledging the current lack of a comprehensive standard for #gl_("swith").
 In response to this gap, the research identifies alternative solutions and explicitly addresses their limitations.
 These findings offer valuable insights to certification bodies as they work towards developing the necessary standards for #gl_("swith", pl:true).
+Thus, this research contributes to the potential certification of #gl_("swith", pl:true) and their commercial availability.

 /* --------------------------------- 525 bar -------------------------------- */